mosaicml/composer/STYLE_GUIDE.md

 The following rules apply to public APIs:
 1. All public APIs must have a docstring (see the Documentation section below)
 1. All parameters must have type annotations.
-1. To minimize user imports, parameters should should use native PyTorch or Python types whenever possible.
+1. To minimize user imports, parameters should use native PyTorch or Python types whenever possible.

     It is acceptable to use a union of types, so long as one of the options is a primitive.
 For example, in the constructor for `composer.trainer.trainer.Trainer`, the `device` parameter is annotated like the following: